 Dialysis Wheelchair Transport Singapore

 Message to Social Workers: We will love to assist you in providing temporary wheelchair transport for those in need.
-Please have your requests sent to firstname.lastname@example.org Thank you!
+Please have your requests sent to firstname.lastname@example.org Please include the day/time slots and the pickup address and the dialysis center Thank you!

 What is dialysis?